 So, a good way to help the caregivers on your team to be their best at work is to ask for their input.
 Be honest about any assumptions you might have about caregiving.
 Put yourself in caregivers' shoes, and give them the chance to achieve their goals.
 Have a look at our tool designed for managers of caregivers for more tips.

 Nearly everyone provides care for someone close to them at some stage in their career, and the percentage of caregivers is likely to increase as the population ages.

-- Get organized using scheduling programs and tools to manage your time more effectively.
+- Get organized with scheduling programs and time-management tools.

-- Talk honestly with your boss about your situation, and be assertive about what you can and can't handle.
+- Talk honestly about your situation, and be assertive about what you can and can't handle.

 - Reach out to colleagues for support, and try to help them with their own responsibilities, when you have extra time.

 If you're a manager, support caregivers on your team by: